Writing/Designing NIH Proposals

 - Read and interpret RFAs

-- Address the guidelines of proposals
+- Address the NIH proposal guidelines

 - Identify and effectively write the key elements of a proposal